Medical

 Future considerations not yet FDA approved for spasticity/pain:

 Hyaluronidase - an enzyme that breaks down the hyaluronic acid which accumulates in paretic muscles and causes muscle stiffness without causing the muscle weakness commonly seen in botox.
 Hyaluronidase is currently a delivery facilitator used with other drugs to help them spread and absorb in tissue.
 UC San Diego Health Neurological Institute has neurology specialists who manage complex conditions (e.g. spasticity).
-So they may be an option in the future.
+So they may have this as an option in the future.

 Trenibotulinumtoxine- TrenibotE has a faster toxin onset and shorter duration (2-3 weeks) than Botox,Xeomin, Daxxify.